 Tip #1: Do your research

-Tip #2: Make sure your finance is in order
+Tip #2: Make sure your finances are in order

 If you do find a bargain, you’ll want to be in a position to jump on the deal.
 Speak to us about organising pre-approval on your finance, so that you’re ready to go.

 Pre-approval means a bank has agreed, in principle, to lend you a certain amount of money.
-Having pre-approval gives you confidence to bid at auction or play hardball during private negotiations with vendors.
+Having pre-approval gives you confidence during price negotiations with vendors.
 It may also give you an edge over other buyers without pre-approved finance.

-Tip #3: Find out why a vendor is selling
+Tip #3: Find out why the vendor is selling

-In order to negotiate a great deal, it’s important to understand the vendor’s motivation to sell.
-What type of settlement terms and deposit will be most attractive to them?
+Understanding the vendor’s motivation to sell may give you an upper hand during negotiations.
+What kind of type of settlement terms and deposits will be most attractive to them?

 Ask the real estate agent why the vendor is selling and use the information as a negotiation tool.

-With a bit of luck, the recent improvements in the property market will boost vendor confidence and we’ll see a gangbuster season of hot new spring listings.
-If you’re in the market for a spring property purchase, speak to us and we’ll line you up with the right finance for your needs.
+If you’re in the market for a Spring property purchase, speak to us and we’ll line you up with the right finance for your needs.

 The information provided is general information only and has been prepared without taking into account your objectives, financial situation or needs.
 We recommend that you consider whether it is appropriate for your circumstances.
 Your full financial situation will need to be reviewed prior to acceptance of any offer or product.
 This article does not constitute legal, tax or financial advice and you should always seek professional advice in relation to your individual circumstances.
 Subject to lenders terms and conditions, fees and charges and eligibility criteria apply.